William M. Johnson: Early life and education

 Johnson was born in Newton, New Jersey to Whitfield Schaeffer and Ellen (Green) Johnson.
-He attended the New Jersey State Model School at Trenton, and received a BA from Princeton College in 1867.
+He attended the Newton Collegiate Institute and the New Jersey State Model School at Trenton, and received a A.B. from Princeton College in 1867.
 He continued at Princeton, receiving a Master of Arts, and went on to read law with Edward W. Scudder.
 He was admitted to the bar in June 1870, and practiced law in Trenton until moving to Hackensack, New Jersey in 1874.
 On October 22, 1872, he married Maria E. White of Trenton, and the couple had three children.

 Political career

 In 1895, Johnson was the first Republican elected to the New Jersey State Senate from Bergen County.
-He was re-elected in 1888, and served as President of the Senate in 1900.
+He was re-elected in 1898, and served as President of the Senate in 1900.
 During this term, Johnson was Acting Governor from May 21 to June 19 while Governor Voorhees was out of the country.
 Johnson left the State Senate when he was appointed as First Assistant Postmaster by President William McKinley in August 1900.
 Johnson was a delegate to the Republican National Conventions in 1888 and 1904.